Fish habitat at Englebright and Daguerre Point dams

 On Feb.
 29, 2012, NMFS issued a jeopardy biological opinion (2012 BiOp) on the impacts of the Englebright and Daguerre Point dams to threatened fish species in the Yuba River - meaning it had concluded that the dams jeopardized the existence of the species.

-The 2012 biological opinion required actions that are outside of the Corps' authority, such as construction of facilities or other actions that would allow for fish passage at Englebright Dam.
+The 2012 biological opinion required actions that are outside of USACE's authority, such as construction of facilities or other actions that would allow for fish passage at Englebright Dam.
 It also recommended the eventual removal of both dams - which requires additional Congressional authorization and appropriation and is outside of the Corps’ existing statutory authority to implement.

 2013 Court Memorandum and Order

 On Aug.
 13, 2013, the United States District Court, Eastern District of California issued a Memorandum and Order, granting the U.S. government’s motion to stay two lawsuits brought by the South Yuba Citizen’s League (SYRCL) and the Yuba County Water Agency (YCWA), respectively, regarding the 2012 biological opinion.
 YCWA filed suit on January 10, 2013 challenging the legal and technical sufficiency of the 2012 biological opinion and SYRCL filed a lawsuit on Jan.
-11, 2013 challenging NMFS’ decision to extend the deadlines in the 2012 biological opinion.
+11, 2013, challenging NMFS’ decision to extend the deadlines in the 2012 biological opinion.

-The Corps’ 2013 Endangered Species Act Consultation
+Expand List item 16285Collapse List item 16285 The USACE 2013 Endangered Species Act Consultation

 Although the Corps had previously analyzed the effects of its discretionary activities for both dams in a single biological assessment, on Oct.
 22, 2013 the Corps transmitted separate biological assessments to NMFS for each dam.
 Separate biological assessments were appropriate because each dam was built under a separation authorization and appropriation and the dams are wholly separate projects.